Fade BG Image

 "… That's true, but it still bothers me.
 When I'm bothered, I can't sleep peacefully."

-Now then, I have an idea for making money.
+Now then, I do have an idea for making money.
 Remember the sugar beet field I made before?

 Those sugar beets were finally harvested the other day.
 Now we're going to make sugar.